School: Independent, faith-based full-tuition scholarship school serving students from limited financial resources in Richmond’s East End

 Graduate Placement and Support: Provided to eighth grade students and graduates along with their families to help facilitate the high school selection process as well as provide on-going support as they navigate high school and continue on a path to college and career.

-Graduates: AJC has 75 graduates currently in high school who attend over a dozen different specialty, private and public schools throughout Richmond, VA.
+Graduates: AJC has over 150 graduates who attend over a dozen different specialty, private and public schools throughout Richmond, VA.
 100% of AJC’s first graduating class (Class of 2012) graduated high school and 70% enrolled in college.

 Volunteers: The gifts of time, energy, and care are provided by an ever-growing number of volunteer supporters, without whom we would not be who or where we are today.